 How to Remove Inaccurate Information From Your Credit Report

 The Federal Trade Commission (FTC) released a report in February of 2015 revealing some staggering statistics.
-They found that one in five Americans has an error on his or her credit report.
+They found that one in five Americans has an error on their credit report.
 This came on the heels of a landmark settlement paid out by Equifax for lack of addressing errors reported by a consumer.
 The severity of the errors found ranged from misspelled names to reporting a person was deceased.
 Most inaccuracies fall into the category of "late payments," which you will find described as 30, 60, or 90 days past due.

 Credit Reporting Agency Made a Mistake